 analysis.md

-After Step 6 (Test)
+After Step 8 (Capture)

-Why it worked/failed, insights learned
+Why it worked/failed, insights learned, and a one-line self-review summary

 Example approach.md: